 The Christmas Store is located right on Main Street, so for those that have energy leftover after this ultra holiday shopping experience, the festivities can continue at all the other boutiques.

-This Christmas, you can be part of Santa’s welcome party!
-On December 19, before he heads out to deliver gifts all around the world, Santa will make a pitstop in Fredericksburg.
+On December 4, a bit before Santa heads out to deliver gifts all around the world, he will make a pitstop in Fredericksburg, meaning you won’t want to miss it!

-The event runs from 10 AM-12 PM, and the guest of honor is expected to arrive around 10:30 AM.
+The event runs from 2.30 PM-5 PM, and the entrance is free.

-Wine and dine at the annual Port & Stilton cheese tasting
+10. Wine and Dine at the Annual Port & Stilton Cheese Tasting

 While many of Fredericksburg’s Christmas events are meant to be family-friendly, the adults need to have a little fun too.